Do you want help with your academic appeal?

 There are circumstances when the ADFG Office may close your file without a hearing.
 The ADFG Office will deem an appeal abandoned and therefore closed, for one or more of the following reasons:

-1. You fail to complete your appeal with all required documentation and/or within the appropriate timelines.
+- You fail to file your appeal with all required documentation and/or within the required timelines.

-3. You do not make yourself available to have your appeal heard by the second available hearing week, and do not provide valid reasons and/or documentation explaining why you need the hearing deferred.
+- You do not make yourself available to have your appeal heard by the second available hearing month offered to you, and do not provide valid reasons and/or documentation explaining why you need the hearing deferred.

 The Division has 60 calendar days to provide a Response to your appeal.
 The specific deadline is set out in the ADFG Office’s letter to the Division.
 You will receive a copy of the letter requesting a Response that is sent to the Division.